jso123450/academic-kickstart/content/home/experience.md

 #   Leave `date_end` empty if it's your current employer.

 [[experience]]
-  title = "Research Project Assistant" company = "PragSec Lab, Stony Brook University" company_url = "https://securitee.org"
+  title = "Research Assistant"
+  company = "PragSec Lab, Stony Brook University" company_url = "https://securitee.org"
   location = "Stony Brook, New York" date_start = "2020-08-01"
   date_end = ""
-  description = """ """
+  description = """
+  Projects:
+  * Designing a link management system that will enable administrators to manage all external resource dependencies of their websites and be notified of changes (ongoing)
+  * Demonstrated that strict integrity verification of scripts cannot adequately protect the web through a large-scale, data-driven analysis (under submission)
+  * Profiled the behavior of bots that monitor Certificate Transparency logs, analyzing how bots of various intentions and origins react to new certificates within seconds [(Uninvited Guests)](https://johnny.so/publication/kondracki-2022-uninvited)
+  * Illustrated the capability of adversaries to potentially affect millions of IP addresses in tens of thousands of autonomous systems by re-registering a few hundred domains [(Domains Change)](https://johnny.so/publication/so-2022-domains/)
+  * Proposed and evaluated deceptive web authentication mechanisms that remove the integrity of a web application from the attacker's arsenal, and instead place the lack of it in the defender's arsenal [(Click This, Not That)](https://johnny.so/publication/barron-2021-click/)
+  """

 [[experience]]
   title = "PhD Research Intern"
   company = "NortonLifeLock Research Group" company_url = "https://www.nortonlifelock.com/us/en/research-labs/"
-  location = "(Remote) New York, New York" date_start = "2022-05-31"
+  location = "(Remote) Stony Brook, New York" date_start = "2022-05-31"
   date_end = "2022-08-19"
-  description = "Explored the integrity of mobile applications through dynamic analysis (ongoing)"
+  description = "Designed a scalable infrastructure to dynamically analyze the integrity of Android applications (ongoing"

 [[experience]]
   title = "Software Development Engineer Intern"